gnolang/gno/docs/REVELATIONS.md

 A prophesy is in part, the proposition of a Focal Point (catalyst) in a decentralized coordination algorithm, where the threshold tolerance against Byzantine actors is n-2.

-A prophesy is in part, the proposition of a Focal Point (catalyst) in a decentralized coordination algorithm, where the threshold tolerance against Byzantine actors is n-2.

 How many non-Byzantine actors can successfully coordinate depends chiefly on the quality of the Focal Point.
 It doesn't matter how irrational or silly the framework is; the more people subscribe, the greater the coordination.
 Here you can introduce logic even into cosmology.